nccgroup/ScoutSuite/README.md

 5. User Credentials
     1. Run Scout using `--user-account`.
 The application will prompt you for your credentials.

-Scout will require the Reader role over all the resources you want to check.
-The easiest way is to give it Reader over the Subscription, as it will be inherited on all the resources.
+Scout will require the `Reader` role over all the resources to assess.
+The easiest way is to authenticate with a principal that has this role over the target Subscription, as it will be inherited on all the resources.

 ### Compliance